Covid in Brazil

-How Rio & Learn Is Trying to Keep Students Safe
+How Rio & Learn Is Keeping Students Safe

 Naturally, our Portuguese language school couldn’t just ignore the pandemic.
 And with the safety of our staff and students in mind, we implemented some measures.
 Our guidelines now include that our teachers can teach face-to-face classes at our school!
 But they will also continue to go out for activities outside the classroom.
 This is no biggie – our Portuguese teachers were already used to teaching outside the school thanks to our livelearning methodology.

-Before heading out to practice and learn Portuguese on the streets of Rio, however, you should meet your teacher at the school.
-Inside, we still try to keep safe.
-You can find hand sanitizer bottles in every classroom.
+But even if your class is outdoors, you still need to meet your teacher at the school.
+Inside, we will still provide measures to keep everybody safe.
+You can find hand sanitizer bottles in every classroom, for example.
 And don’t forget to wear a mask in school!
-Students meet their teachers in separate classrooms to avoid people gathering in the communal areas.

-It’s important to keep in mind that staying safe is a group effort.
-We count on our students to be responsible and take precautions in the face of Covid in Brazil.
-After all, a single suspected Covid case will lead to a halt of in-person classes for your group (or sometimes even the entire school) for two weeks in order to quarantine.
-That’s two weeks of having online classes stuck in your apartment instead of learning around the streets of Rio.
-So everybody has to pitch in with their share of responsibility and solidarity.
+We still count on our students to be responsible and take precautions in the face of Covid in Brazil.
+After all, a single suspected Covid case will lead to a halt for in-person classes for your group (or sometimes even the entire school) for two weeks in order to quarantine.
+That’s two weeks of having online classes stuck inside instead of learning around the streets of Rio.
+So, everybody has to pitch in with their share of responsibility and solidarity.